 |Eligible own funds

-The Gard group aims to manage its capital such that all its regulated entities meet local regulatory capital requirements at all times.
+The Gard group aims to manage its capital such that all its regulated entities always meet local regulatory capital requirements.

 In context of its business operations Gard enters into a broad variety of risks, where the main risks are insurance risk and market risk.
 Gard is also exposed to counterparty default risk, operational risk, liquidity risk, business risk, compliance risk and reputational risk.

-Gard has an extensive reinsurance program.
+Gard has an extensive reinsurance programme.
 The mutual business is pooled between International Group (IG) clubs.
-For the 2019 policy year the IG clubs pool claims above the club retention of USD 10 million and up to USD 100 million.
-Above USD 100 million, the group purchases a reinsurance program with USD 2 billion cover per vessel per event with an annual aggregate deductible of USD 100 million and an overspill protection cover of a further USD 1 billion.
-For P&I Fixed and the Marine and Energy businesses there are high capacity reinsurance programs in place.
-The structure of the reinsurance programs has been stable during the last years.
+For the 2020 policy year the IG clubs pool claims above the club retention of USD 10 million and up to USD 30 million.
+Between USD 30 million and up to USD 100 million the IG clubs are reinsuring each other.
+Above USD 100 million the group purchases a reinsurance programme with USD 2 billion cover per vessel per event with an annual aggregate deductible of USD 100 million which is shared between the IG clubs.
+In addition, an overspill protection cover of a further USD 1 billion is purchased.
+For P&I Fixed and the Marine and Energy businesses there are high capacity reinsurance programmes in place.
+The structure of the reinsurance programmess has been stable during the last years.

 Liquidity risk is the risk that Gard group, a legal entity and/or branch either does not have available sufficient financial resources to meet its obligations as they fall due or can secure such resources only at an excessive cost.
 The sources of inflows are stable in Gard, where liquidity is generated primarily through premium income.
 Although payments are fairly stable over time, the nature of the insurance business means that Gard must be prepared to make sudden and large payments.